UTAustin-SwarmLab/Neuro-Symbolic-Video-Search-Temporal-Logic/README.md

 ## FAQ
 Q: We are receiving a smaller number of frames.
 For instance, we need frame 81 to be included in the frames of interest, but nsvs-tl results in [...,21].

 A: This issue involves video processing.
 You are looking at frames 0 to 81.
 However, the last frame index is 21 if you didn’t change the video processor's parameters.
-Make sure to use correct parameters for `desired_fps` or `desired_interval_in_sec`.
+Make sure to use the correct parameters for `desired_fps` or `desired_interval_in_sec`.

 ## Connect with Me